RuhAm/AlphaDAWG/README.md

         cd ./AlphaDAWG/Scripts

+ The following command is optional and needed to make each of the bash script executatable if you are not the super user of your system.

+        chmod +x your-script.sh

+For example, you will run

+       chmod +x generate_replicates.sh

+to  make the `generate_replicates.sh` executable.

 Then running the following command will output 100 sweep observations in `./AlphaDAWG/Data/` folder in the following format the files are names as `sweep_0.ms`, `sweep_1.ms`... and so on.